xxidbr9/indonesian-company-software-engineer-interview/senior/README.md

 # THIS IS SENIOR LEVEL INTERVIEW

-Senior in indonesia mean a person within 4-10 years experience, but mostly the interview it included a take home Project, but in here, we only share the algorithm
+Senior in indonesia or even in Asian mean a person within 4-10 years experience, but mostly the interview it included a take home Project, but in here, we only share the algorithm

 ### LIST